Neurodiversity Celebration Week: Darya Chernikhova

 Do you think more needs to be done to support neurodivergent people working in (or hoping to work in) science?

 Be uncomfortable.
 Every day.
-Get a calendar and put checkmarks on the days when you've made yourself uncomfortable on behalf of a minority.
-Don't wait until you're secure enough in your position to really make a difference – you'll never get there.
-By the time you get to Principal Investigator level, you'll have leapfrogged all of the people you didn't speak up for.
-We don't have that choice of distancing, or stopping to rest, available to us.
-We are fighting hard for our place in the world every single day.
-To be an ally, be active in deed, as well as words.
+Get a calendar and check off the days when you've made yourself uncomfortable on behalf of a minority.
+Don't wait until you're secure enough in your position to really make a difference; you will never get there and you will be leapfrogging over the people you didn't speak up for.
+We don't have that choice of distancing or stopping to rest.
+Be an ally, and let's be tired but happy together.

 Darya C pic.png